Rutvik2803/AmazonSales-Analysis/README.md

 # AmazonSales-Analysis
-Analysis and visualization of Amazon Sales dataset using PowerBi and Excel.
+Analysis and visualization of Amazon Sales dataset using jupyternotebook.